Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Camino Portugués Joins The Rua TinturariaCamino Portugués Joins The Rua Tinturaria

 Following the waymarks, on country paved roads, we took three more right turns.
-After ½ kilometer from the tracks, the first right onto the Rua do Lagar de Azeite for 1/4 kilometer, then the Rua da Gandara for 380 meters, next the Rua dos Soares for only 100 meters and then a final right, onto a more major road, the Rua de São Paio at almost exactly six kilometers, below, to cross back over the railroad tracks and walk into the town of Pinheiro da Bemposta.
+The first, after 1/2 kilometer from the tracks, onto the Rua do Lagar de Azeite for 1/4 kilometer, then the second onto the Rua da Gandara for 380 meters, and finally, the third onto the Rua dos Soares for only 100 meters.
+And then a final right, onto a more major road, the Rua de São Paio after almost exactly six kilometers, below.
+There are several cafes at this turn.
+Then we crossed back over the railroad tracks again and walked into the town of Pinheiro da Bemposta.

 We walked up a small hill and soon came to the square in Pinheiro da Bemposta and one of the best cafés we had been to along the Way, the Alfazema Pastelari, shown below.
 We had logged only about 6.25 kilometers, a bit early for a stop, but the place looked too inviting to walk on by!
 We knew to seize an opportunity when it presented itself!